StanHustler/OJ_Status/README.md

 # OJ_Status
-A Crawler that can auto gather imformation from mainstream OJ platform.
+A Crawler that can auto gather information from mainstream OJ platform.